TiddoLangerak/ts-compose/README.md

 However, there's one small annoyance here: in the invalid case, we get an error on the _first_ argument.
 Moreover, the error isn't very descriptive to tell us what's wrong, it just tells that we can't assign to `never`.
 Let's fix this:

 As you might've noticed, the "else" branch is used as "error type": if the input is invalid, then the "else" branch becomes the expected type.
 So far we've used `never` - since nothing can be assigned to `never` - but we can also return some different type here.
-The only catch is that this type MUST be a valid type as well, and moreover it must NOT match the actual input type (todo: in depth explanation).
+The only catch is that this type MUST be a valid type as well, and moreover it must NOT match the actual input type.

 Now it's important to note here that if we get to the error branch, we don't actually know if we got a list of functions to begin with, or if the functions where valid.
 So we first need to check that.
 Also, I'll use a helper type to not overcomplicate the `ValidateFunctionChain2`: